Headphone Injuries

 Headphone Injuries is the third EP by Australian rock band Sick Puppies.
 This EP was released digitally on 20 June 2006.

-The EP was originally planned to be released on CD within a month or two of its digital debut, however, due to the success of the Free Hugs music video for "All the Same", the band opted to put out the Sick Puppies EP instead, which contains the same songs as Headphone Injuries with the addition of "All the Same".
+The EP was originally planned to be released on CD within a couple months of its digital release.
+Due to the success of the Free Hugs music video for the song "All the Same", the band opted to put out the Sick Puppies EP instead.
+The EP contains the same songs as Headphone Injuries with the addition of "All the Same".
 It is the first release to feature Mark Goodwin on drums.